nehaljwani/team.exiv2.org/book/IMaEA.md

 There is substantial documentation provided with the Exiv2 project.
 This book does not duplicate the project documentation, but compliments it by explaining how and why the code works.

+The following two programs args.cpp and dmpf.cpp are based on similar utility programs on the Apollo Workstatation on which I worked during the 1980s.

 #### args.cpp

+I wrote this program in 1991.
+It's great for figuring how the shell will see a command.
+Another purpose is to analyse commands generated by CMake.

 ```cpp
 #include <stdio.h>